coleifer/peewee/docs/peewee/api.rst

              print(user.username)
              for tweet in user.tweets:
                  print('  *', tweet.content)

-      Because ``prefetch`` must reconstruct a graph of models, it is necessary to be sure that the foreign-key/primary-key of any related models are selected, so that the related objects can be mapped correctly.

       **Disambiguating multi-reference subqueries.** If a subquery relates to more than one previously-fetched query (for example, a ``Favorite`` row